This post originally appeared on Love What Matters.

 On May 14, 2017, I graduated Summa Cum Laude and walked across the stage as my professor handed me a diploma.
 Twenty-three hours later, on May 15, I had my appointment with the surgeon who told me I needed an ileostomy.
 I was 21.
 To say I was terrified would be an understatement.
 I didn’t know much about ostomies aside from the stigmas; they smell bad, the bag leaks, and it destroys any chance of wearing cute clothes.
 So, I did what many others have done in the same situation — I had an emotional breakdown.

 I started looking for information about living with an ostomy everywhere I could find it.
 I watched YouTube videos that showed people doing bag changes, I read articles about post-surgery tips, and I met with ostomy nurses who'd also care for me afterward.
 Something I found a little disconcerting was that most of the resources were directed at people much older than me.
 That’s not to say there aren’t ostomates my age.
 I know plenty of 20-somethings living with an ostomy, but I couldn’t relate because they didn't have my story, my reality.
 And so I started writing.
 One week before surgery, I posted my very first picture on Instagram.
-Getting my thoughts and feelings out of my head and into posts was a way of processing all the things that happened in my life.
+Getting my thoughts and feelings out of my head and into posts was a way of processing everything that had happened.

 I met my new best friend “Olly” on June 14, 2017.
 When I woke up from surgery, I knew I was going to love Olly even if it was a troublemaker.
 I’ve learned a lot along the way and it hasn’t always been easy.
 I’ve had a ton of bag leaks, some skin breakdowns, a handful of messy changes, and plenty of good cries.
 In the past year and a half, I’ve had three surgeries, lost three organs, and spent more than 60 days in three different hospitals.
 Yet in that time, I’ve also graduated with a Master’s degree, hiked in the Grand Canyon, started a full-time job, and got engaged to my best friend.
 These amazing moments would not have happened if I were still in horrible pain.
 Olly gave me my life back.